Waynesfield Police Department

 The police department’s philosophy is to be a department committed to excellence, being community-oriented, and taking a strong stance against the area drug problem.
 The department regularly participates in public relations events, such as doing K9 demonstrations, talking to civic groups about the law enforcement profession, and by providing a presence during well-attended community activities.

-This page is still under construction, however for additional information about the police department feel free to visit the Waynesfield PD Facebook page at https://www.facebook.com/waynesfield.pd.
+Additional information about the police department can be found at the Waynesfield PD Facebook page at https://www.facebook.com/waynesfield.pd.